toa-io/toa/libraries/comq/readme.md

 `consumer` function's signature is `async? (message: any): void`

-Assert durable fanout `exchange` and durable queue for the consumer `group`, and then bind the queue to the exchange.
-Essentially, one event message is delivered to a single consumer within *each group*.
+Assert durable fanout `exchange` and durable queue for the Consumer `group`, and then bind the queue to the exchange.
+Essentially, one event message is delivered to a single Consumer within *each group*.

 > Typically, the value of `group` refers to the name of a microservice running in multiple